 As part of our Skillset accreditation, you’ll have the opportunity to access work placements during the course.
 We also actively encourage you to pursue your own work experience throughout the course.

-Film students can benefit from industry-standard facilities, including Arri Alexa and Blackmagic Ursa cameras, fully equipped film studio, AVID and ProTools post-production software, and state-of- the-art finishing suites for professional sound mixing and colour grading.
-USW Cardiff also has an on-site cinema that is available to students to screen their work, as well as hosting guest lectures and masterclasses.
+Film students can benefit from industry-standard facilities, including Arri Alexa, Black magic Ursa, Sony Z5 and Z150 cameras and Aaton XTR Super 16mm cameras, Sound Devices audio recorders and mixers with a range of microphones and radio mics, LED lights, tracks, dollys and other grip equipment, a fully equipped film studio, AVID and ProTools post-production software, and state-of- the-art finishing suites for professional sound mixing and colour grading.
+We also have a production suite with adobe, moviemagic and final draft producing/screenwriting software.
+USW Cardiff also has an on-site cinema that is available to students to screen their work, as well as hosting guest lectures and master classes.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.